It’s been an exciting few months celebrating your child’s senior year at high school and watching them graduate.

 2- Plastic (Debit and Credit Cards):

-Help your child understand how to view their purchase history and current balance with a smartphone app.
-While it may seem common sense for you, it may not be for your child.
+Help your child understand how to view their purchase history and current balance.
+While it may seem common sense to you, it may not be for your child.

 3- Spending: